 * Correspondence: e-mail@e-mail.com; Tel.: (optional; include country code; if there are multiple corresponding authors, add author initials)

-Abstract: Resilience as a personal resource enables individuals to cope with stressful life events and adapt to diverse situations.
-In the framework of conservation of resource theory, the current study investigates whether personal and social resources, namely emotional intelligence and gender, can contribute to individuals’ resilience following the experience of teachers’ maltreatment as adolescents.
-Our finding shows that men and women differ in their baseline concerning maltreatment and emotional intelligence and that individual resources, namely EI and social resources, namely gender, impact resilience.
-Additionally, it was found that UOE, an emotional intelligence facet and gender, interact pertaining to their contribution to resilience.
+Abstract: Resilience as a personal resource enables individuals to cope with stressful life events and to adapt to diverse situations.
+In the framework of Conservation of Resource (COR) Theory, the current study investigates whether personal and social resources, namely emotional intelligence (EI) and gender, can contribute to resilience for individuals having experienced teacher maltreatment as adolescents.
+Our findings show that men and women differ in their baselines concerning maltreatment and emotional intelligence.
+Individual resources in the form of EI and social resources, namely gender, impact resilience.
+Moreover, gender and UOE, an emotional intelligence facet, interact in their contribution to resilience.

-These findings allow us to understand better the interrelations between the diverse resources impacted by past teachers’ maltreatment.
-In turn, such understanding can help us in the mitigation of teacher maltreatment and promote a sustainable society.
+These findings allow us to better comprehend the interrelations between the diverse resources impacted by past teacher maltreatment.
+Such an understanding can help us in the mitigation of teacher maltreatment and the promotion of a sustainable society.

-Keywords: Resilience; conservation of resource theory; emotional intelligence; gender; teacher maltreatment; sustainability.
+Keywords: Resilience; Conservation of Resource theory; emotional intelligence; gender; teacher maltreatment; sustainability.

 1. Introduction

-Resilience is defined as the ability to maintain or regain mental health in the face of adversity [1]](Rutter, 2012).
-Scholars refer to resilience as a resource that enables a positive adaptability and the ability to cope with stressful life events [2, 3 (Nearchou, 2018; Luthar, Cicchetti, & Becker, 2000), or as a restorative mechanism that allows individuals to recover or even grow from adverse conditions (Bezek, 2010).
-This resource (i.e. resilience) nourishes from the interaction between individual attributes and the surrounding environment, which includes but not limited to situational experiences that play a role in shaping one’s resilience (Ong et al., 2006).
+Resilience is defined as the ability to maintain or regain mental health in the face of adversity [1].
+Scholars refer to resilience as a resource that enables adaptability and the ability to cope with stressful life events [2,3], or as a restorative mechanism that allows individuals to recover or even grow from adverse conditions [4].
+Resilience acts as a resource that nourishes the interaction between individual attributes and the surrounding environment, which includes but is not limited to situational experiences that play a role in shaping one’s resilience [5].

-A central situational experience that can shape individuals’ resilience is the context of schools, and more specifically of relations with teachers, (Roorda et al., 2011; Nearchou, 2018).
+Schools provide a central situational experience that can shape individuals’ resilience, including, more specifically, relations with teachers [6, 2].

-Although substantial body of literature noted that maltreated young adults have lower levels of resilience than non-maltreated counterparts (Topitzes, Mersky, Dezen &Reynolds, 2013 DuMont, Widom and Czaja, 2007; Mersky & Topitzes, 2010), the long term impact of teachers’’ maltreatment on their students’ resilience have been largely overlooked (Nearchou, 2018).
-This lack of study stands in contrast to the understanding that teacher-student relationship play an important role in children’s development (Sabol & Pianta, 2021; Roorda et al., 2011)
+Although a substantial body of literature noted that young adults maltreated by teachers have lower levels of resilience than those counterparts who were not maltreated in such a way [7, 8 , 9] , the long-term impact of teachers’ maltreatment on students’ resilience has been largely overlooked [2].
+This lack of study stands in contrast to the thoroughly researched understanding that teacher-student relationships play an important role in children’s development [6, 10].

-In a parallel route, cultivating emotional intelligence (EI) - the ability to identify, use, understand and regulate emotions (Mayer & Salovey, 1997) - was crucial for shaping ones’ resilience (Sarrionandia, Roams-Diaz & Fernandez-Lasarte, 2018) on the one hand, and on the other, now adverse routeas a consumed resource once maltreatment is experienced (Itzkovich & Dolev, 2019).
-Yet the interrelations between EI and resilience in the framework of long-term impact of mistreatment perpetrated by teachers has been overlooked.
+In a parallel route, cultivating emotional intelligence (EI) — the ability to identify, use, understand and regulate emotions [11] — was crucial for shaping ones’ resilience [12] on the one hand, and on the other, now adverse route, as a consumed resource once maltreatment is experienced [13].
+Yet the interrelations between EI and resilience in the framework of long-term impact of mistreatment by teachers has also been overlooked.